 An intense perfume-like scent is the best indicator of a good peach.
 The fruit should be mostly firm but have a slight give when gently squeezed.
 Avoid green peaches and those with bruises, soft spots, or wrinkled skin.
 Store ripe, unwashed peaches in your crisper drawer for three to five days.
 If your peaches aren’t ready when you are, here’s how to speed up ripening: Place the peaches in a paper bag with an apple or a banana (both give off ethylene gas, which hastens ripening).
 Loosely close the bag—you want some fresh air to circulate so the fruit doesn’t rot—and leave it in a dry area on your counter.
 Check after a day; ripe peaches will yield slightly to gentle pressure.

-Look for zucchini and squash that are firm with shiny, blemish-free skin, and that have their stems attached.
+Look for zucchini that are firm with shiny, blemish-free skin, and that have their stems attached.
 Store them unwashed in a plastic bag with some holes (to allow air to circulate) in your crisper drawer for up to to five days.
-Wash your zucchini or squash just before use; there’s no need to peel them.
-Both can be eaten raw or cooked, and when spiralized, make a popular substitute for spaghetti.
+Wash your zucchini just before use; there’s no need to peel them.
+They can be eaten raw or cooked, and when spiralized, make a popular substitute for spaghetti.